Kobzol/hardware-effects/false-sharing/README.md

 If a thread T1 accesses a cache line that is in T2's cache, the cache line has to be transferred from T2 to T1 and invalidated for T2.
 If this happens very often in short timespans it can significantly degrade performance of your program.
-It is therefore important to align data so that if nearby things are accessed by different threads, the individual data items should be placed on different cache lines.
+It is therefore important to align data so that if nearby things are accessed by different threads, the individual data items are be placed on different cache lines.

 Usage:
 ```bash